vmware/vic/doc/design/networking/Investigation-on-NSX-integration.md

 ## A Working Installation of NSX-v
-I documented how to install and configure NSX with Vsphere: How to set up VM-to-VM communication on NSX logical switch with Nimbus https://confluence.eng.vmware.com/pages/viewpage.action?pageId=209964551
+For VMWare engineers using Nimbus, here is a document about how to install and configure NSX with Vsphere: How to set up VM-to-VM communication on NSX logical switch with Nimbus https://confluence.eng.vmware.com/pages/viewpage.action?pageId=209964551

+## About NSX Security Groups and Security Policies
+This section is a brief introduction about NSX security groups and security policies (some words are taken from this document http://www.vmware.com/content/dam/digitalmarketing/vmware/en/pdf/products/nsx/vmw-nsx-network-virtualization-design-guide.pdf).
+  * Security Groups
+    NSX provides various grouping mechanisms :
+      * vCenter Objects: VMs, Distributed Switches, Clusters, etc.
+      * VM Properties: vNICs, VM names, VM operating Systems, etc.
+      * NSX Objects: Logical Switches, Security Tags, Logical Routers, etc.
+    In this document, we propose to use vNICs as the grouping creteria.
+We will dicuss more on this later.

+  * Security Policies
+    NSX provides security policies as a way to group rules for security controls that will be applied to one or more security groups.
+    Each security policy contains the following :
+      * Firewall rules:
+        * NSX built in distributed firewall.
+      * weight
+        * Weight of a policy determines the rank of the policy versus other policies in the NSX eco-system.
+Higher weight rules are executed first.

 ## An Overview of Workflow

+Current VIC implementation may have the container bridge networks all reside on a single port group and only be separated by IP space.
+Our container networks (created using `docker network create`) are not isolated from each other.
+For example, a containerVM in one container network can change its IP and be able to reach containerVMs in another container network.

+Our research shows that we can use NSX security groups and policies on top of current VIC implementation and achieve micro-segmentation.

+Our goals :
+  * VMs can communicate with VMs in the same network (security group).
+  * VMs cannot talk to VMs in a differrent network (security group).
+  * one VM to be added to more than one network (security group).

+In the following example, we see that :
+  * containerVM1 and containerVM2 are in default bridge network
+  * containerVM3 , containerVM4 and containerVM5 are in bridge network `network-a`
+  * containerVM5 and containerVM6 are in bridge network `network-b`
+    (note that adding containerVM5 to both network `network-a` and network `network-b` are not supported on current VIC yet.)

+![An Example of How We Apply Security Group on Container Networks] (pics/example-SG-vs-network.png)

+Let us use this example to explain the workflow.

 ### Prerequisite
-VSphere admin already has NSX installed and configured on VCenter.
+We assume VSphere admin already has NSX installed and configured on VCenter.
 That means there is an NSX logical switch created by the admin, which automatically creates a port group on distributed switch.
 So this port group can be used as a bridge network for `vic-machine create`

 ![Distributed Switch with logic switch added] (pics/dswitch.png)

 ### Create VCH
-specifying 'bridge-network' as the port group 'vxw-dvs-55-virtualwire-1-sid-5000-logical-switch-1':
+Specifying 'bridge-network' as the port group 'vxw-dvs-55-virtualwire-1-sid-5000-logical-switch-1'.
-  * I use this VCH to create containers, they are automatically added to this port group (i.e. logical switch)
-  * containerVMs get their IPs in the internal network
-  * containerVMs can ping each other
+  * VIC creates VCH
+  * NSX manager creates a security group `<vch name>-SG-VCH` with dynamic membership: NIC (of VCH)
+  * NSX manager creates these security policies shown in the following picture
+  * NSX manager applies security policy `<vch name>-SP-0` on security group `<vch name>-SG-VCH`

+  ![Security policies] (pics/security-policies)

+### docker run --name=containerVM1 <image name>
+  * VIC create containerVM1
+  * NSX manager creates security group `<vch name>-SG-bridge` with dynamic membership: NIC-1 (of containerVM1)
+  * NSX manager applies all the defined policy groups to this security group

 ### docker network create network-a
-Our goal:
-  * VMs can communicate with VMs in the same security group.
-  * VMs cannot talk to VMs in a differrent security group.
-  * one VM to be added to more than one security group.

-To achieve our goal, use NSX security/policy groups:
-  * NSX manager create three policy groups:
-     * `<vch name>-PolicyGroup-rule-1`: weight 8300, Policy's Security Group to Policy's Security Group :  allow
-     * `<vch name>-PolicyGroup-rule-2`: weight 7300, Any to Policy's Security Group : block
-     * `<vch name>-PolicyGroup-rule-3`: weight 6300, Policy's Security Group to Any : block
-  * NSX manager create an IP sets  `<vch name>-IPSets-network-a` with the subnet of this network (or Security Tag `<vch name>-SecurityTag-network-a` and add it to containerVMs)
+  * VIC creates network scopes for this container bridge network
-  * NSX manager create a security group `<vch name>-SecurityGroup-network-a` (with members: IP Sets == `<vch name>-IPSets-network-a` or Security Tag == `<vch name>-SecurityTag-network-a`))
+  * NSX manager creates a security group `<vch name>-SG-network-a`
-  * NSX manager apply the policy groups to this security group
+  * NSX manager applies all the defined policy groups to this security group
+  (creating network-b is similar are similar to this)

-### docker run -net=network-a
+### docker run -net=network-a --name=containerVM3 <image name>
-  * create a containerVM

-![how security groups (with IP Sets as membership condition) and policy groups can be used to isolate container networks] (pics/security-group-with-ip-sets.png)

-![how security groups (with Security Tag as membership condition) and policy groups can be used to isolate container networks] (pics/security-group-with-ip-sets.png)
+  * VIC creates containerVM3
+  * NSX manager update security group `<vch name>-SG-network-a` with dynamic mebership: NIC-3 (of containerVM3) (creating other containerVMs are similar to this)

+### Summary of security groups and security policies of this example
+We associate vNICs to security groups.
+So the memberships of security groups look like this :
+  * `<vch name>-SG-VCH`  dynamic membership: NIC (of VCH)
+  * `<vch name>-SG-bridge`    dynamic membership: NIC-1 (of containerVM1), NIC-2 (of containerVM2)
+  * `<vch name>-SG-network-a`    dynamic membership: NIC-3 (of containerVM3), NIC-4 (of containerVM4), NIC-52 (of containerVM5)
+  * `<vch name>-SG-network-b`    dynamic membership: NIC-5 (of containerVM5), NIC-6 (of containerVM6)

+We apply the following security policies to our security groups:
+  * `<vch name>-SP-0` is applied to all the security groups
+  * `<vch name>-SP-1` is applied to security groups `<vch name>-SG-bridge`, `<vch name>-SG-network-a` and `<vch name>-SG-network-b`
+  * `<vch name>-SP-2` is applied to security groups `<vch name>-SG-bridge`, `<vch name>-SG-network-a` and `<vch name>-SG-network-b`
+  * `<vch name>-SP-3` is applied to security groups `<vch name>-SG-bridge`, `<vch name>-SG-network-a` and `<vch name>-SG-network-b`

+The result we get :
+  * all the networks are isolated to each other
+  * containerVMs in the network can connect to their gateway at VCH

 ## NSX Manager API:
 ![Code flow to use NSX Manager API] (pics/with-nsx.png)